tomasherceg/dotvvm-docs/Controls/businesspack/ColorPicker/sample5/sample.md

 The icons used by the control can be customized using the following properties:

 * ` ToggleIconCssClass` represents an icon that opens the popup with color scale and predefined colors.
-The default value is `fa fa-chevron-down` (Fontawesome).
+The default value is `fa fa-chevron-down` (FontAwesome).

 * `UnselectIconCssClass` represents an icon that allows the user to deselect the color.
-The default value is `fa fa-close` (Fontawesome).
+The default value is `fa fa-close` (FontAwesome).

 * `EditorSwitchIconCssClass` represents an icon that allows the user to switch between the RGB editor fields and one text field with the hex representation of the color.
-The default value is `fa-arrows-v` (Fontawesome).
+The default value is `fa-arrows-v` (FontAwesome).